Silverlined/Silverlined/README.md

 ### Привет :wave:

-I'm Dimitriy, an electrical engineer based in the Netherlands.
+I'm Dimitriy, a student of electrical and control systems engineering.

 :books: As a self taught developer, I'm constantly looking for ways to challenge myself and expand my skills.
 Life long learning, in my humble opinion, is a must in the world we live in.